 Flies - Order Diptera

-Fourteen species of flies were seen at the HALE ES.
-Ten species were from families of common non-indigenous flies (e.g.: blow flies, and bee flies) previously reported from HALE ES.
-One specimen of an endemic fruit fly (Trupanea crassipes (Thomson)) was found at a light trap.
+Thirteen species of flies were seen at the HALE ES.
+Eight species were from families of common non-indigenous flies (e.g.: blow flies, and bee flies) previously reported from HALE ES.
+Five species were of unknown status.